 “I’m totally blown away by absolute attention to detail and accuracy of this project.
 It is amazingly complete and covers stuff that I knew existed but never really understood even though I’ve been chopping for my entire career.
 Also ever since I first heard Casey he has been my favorite chopper.”

 DOWNLOAD YOUR FREE COPY

-After entering your email, The Chop Notation Project (PDF) will open in your browser and you can download a copy.
-(Your email is used to understand the reach of the project and to stay in touch about chop related news.
+After entering your email, The Chop Notation Project (PDF) will open in your browser and you can download a copy. **Make sure to check your email afterwards as you will also be sent files of the notations to use within your own compositions, arrangements, and educational materials.** (Your email is used to understand the reach of the project and to stay in touch about chop related news.
 Thank you!)

 ABOUT THE PROJECT